 A Groundwater Sustainability Plan (GSP) is required by law to be prepared and implemented by high- and medium-priority basin GSA’s.
 Basins designated by the State as medium- or high-priority and critically overdrafted are required to complete a GSP by January 31, 2020.
 The GSP is a roadmap for how a basin will avoid the adverse effects of overdraft and achieve balanced levels of groundwater to reach sustainability.

-GSAs in the Kaweah Subbasin will have 20 years to achieve sustainability.
+The Greater Kaweah GSA (GKGSA) is tasked with achieving sustainability by 2040.
 GSA’s are empowered to utilize a number of new management tools to achieve the sustainability goal.
 The tools used to accomplish sustainability may include supply side methods, like additional groundwater recharge, and/or demand side methods, like limits on groundwater pumping.
-Until the GSA’s have completed their GSPs that are due by the year 2020, it is not known what combination of management tools will be needed.

 The decision regarding whether you can drill a new well is under the authority of the county in which you reside.
 The law does not authorize a GSA to issue permits for the construction, modification, or abandonment of groundwater wells, except as authorized by a county with authority to issue those permits.
 A GSA may request of the county, and the county shall consider, that the county forward permit requests for the construction of new groundwater wells, the enlarging of existing groundwater wells, and the reactivation of abandoned groundwater wells to the GSA before permit approval.